ganelson/inform/resources/Documentation/Writing with Inform.md

 	The time of day is 3:13 PM.

-Here, `3:13 PM` is a constant value of a kind not seen before: it's a kind of value called `time`, and the value `time of day` is a time that varies.
+Here, `3:13 PM` is a constant value of a kind called simply `time`, and the value `time of day` is a time that varies.
 After one turn it will be 3:14 PM, then 3:15 PM and so on.

 Note that the sentence above is an assertion (a statement about the initial state of affairs), not an instruction which can be part of a rule.
 It would be equivalent to write: